 3. Know your Average Pages per Visit

 You can also monitor the amount of time visitors spend on your site and each page.
-Comparing successful posts to unsuccessful ones will help you determine what the common factor attracting visitors.
+Comparing successful posts to unsuccessful ones will help you determine the common factor attracting visitors.

 4. Be Aware of Bounce Rate